juliasimpson97/MLEE_JLSProject/README.md

+# Final Project: pCO2
-# Machine Learning for Environmental Engineering Final Project: pCO2
+## Machine Learning for Environmental Engineering
 Completed by Julia Simpson, with assistance from
 Fall 2022